 MIN READJul 24, 2017 | 11:44 GMT

 Philippine troops head to Marawi City to fight Islamist militants.
 Government success against a long history of insurgencies on the southern island of Mindanao comes piecemeal, and reversals always seem to follow.

-The recent grinding, street-to-street fighting in Marawi City against Islamic State-affiliated militants has focused the world's attention on the restive and remote Philippine region of Mindanao.
-In time, the clashes will subside.
-But, as with the Iraqi city of Mosul, this monthslong episode is only one part of a longer struggle — one with roots centuries deep and with dim prospects for a lasting resolution.
-Philippine President Rodrigo Duterte, a political outsider with a strongman image to maintain, is preparing measures intended to bring stability to the region — and forward his own goals in the process.
+The grinding, street-to-street fighting in Marawi City against Islamic State-affiliated militants has focused worldwide attention on the restive and relatively remote Mindanao region of the Philippines.
+In time, the fighting will subside.
+But, as with the Iraqi city of Mosul, this monthslong episode is only one part of a longer struggle — one with roots centuries deep and with difficult prospects for a lasting resolution.
+Philippine President Rodrigo Duterte, a political outsider with a strongman image, is preparing measures that aim to bring stability to the region — and forward his own objectives in the process....